 • Optional add-ins: Chocolate chips

-• Toppings: vanilla greek yogurt and pecans
+• Toppings: vanilla greek yogurt or Greek yogurt whip, and pecans

 Instructions